tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 # Acknowledgments

-The authors would like to thank David Benjamin, Eric Rescorla, Nick Sullivan, Martin Thomson, and other members of the TLS WG for discussions on earlier versions of this draft.
+The authors would like to thank David Benjamin, Eric Rescorla, Nick Sullivan, Martin Thomson, and other members of the TLS Working Group for discussions on earlier versions of this draft.